physiodatatoolbox/docs/docs/user-guide/physioanalyzer-modules/SC-module.md

 ---

 # User Corrections #
 The Skin Conductance Analyzer features the same correction method as the  [Generic Signal Analyzer](./physioanalyzer.html#user-corrections); i.e., sections of the raw signal can be marked for exclusion and interpolation.
-Due to way the tonic signal is measured---with a moving minimum filter---it is imperative to remove dipping artifacts, such as those cause by electrode disconnection.
+Due to the way the tonic signal is measured---with a moving minimum filter---it is imperative to remove dipping artifacts, such as those cause by electrode disconnection.

 {% include image.html
     img="user-guide/physioanalyzers/sc-module-correction-1.png"